paulgureghian/PyTorch_LSTM/README.md

 To run the program, first 'git' clone the repo, navigate to the project folder in terminal, and run the 'train.py' script like this:

-$ python3 train.py  or chmod 777 train.py then ./train.py
+$ python3 train.py  or chmod 777 train.py ,and then, ./train.py